jump-dev/SDPNAL.jl/README.md

 ```

 If you have [SDPT3](https://github.com/jump-dev/SDPT3.jl) in addition to SDPNAL
-in the MATLAB's path (that is, the `toolbox/local/pathdef.m` file) then you
+in the MATLAB path (that is, the `toolbox/local/pathdef.m` file) then you
 might have issues because both solvers define a `validate` function, and this
 might make SDPNAL call SDPT3's `validate` function instead of SDPT3's `validate`
 function.